thewisemagician/simple-privacy-guide/00-digital-devices.md

 ## TLDR advanced:

-Enable encryption on your computer too
+Enable encryption on your computer too.
+The easiest is just to fully encrypt the whole system.

 * Windows 10:
   * The recommended option is to use Veracrypt a powerfull open source encryption tool.
 If you prefer to use the built in but less secure windows solution called bitlocker just check the option bellow.
 [You can find Veracrypt on there official webpage](https://www.veracrypt.fr/en/Home.html).